Sunlight: Nature’s Most Powerful Daily Reset Button

 Vitamin D is not just a “bone vitamin,” it’s a hormone that influences over 200 genes, supports immune defense, regulates inflammation, and impacts mood.

-• Why timing matters: In the morning and late afternoon, the sun’s angle allows almost no UVB through, so you get UVA (which tans but doesn’t make vitamin D) without the vitamin D benefits.
+Why timing matters: In the morning and late afternoon, the sun’s angle allows almost no UVB through, so you get UVA (which tans but doesn’t make vitamin D) without the vitamin D benefits.
+Late afternoon without the UVB can be more likely to damage your skin.

 3. UVA vs UVB: The Light Spectrum at a Glance